friedev/minieval/README.md

 # Minieval

-A tiny medieval city builder, inspired by [Islanders](https://store.steampowered.com/app/1046030/ISLANDERS).
+A tiny medieval city builder.

 ## How to Play